AI Product Visualization for DTC Brands: How to Create Shoppable Product Experiences in 2026

 Days 1–30: Foundation Layer

-- Audit your top 20 SKUs by revenue for visualization gaps
+- Audit your top 20 SKUs by commercial outcomes for visualization gaps

 - Implement AI-generated lifestyle scenes for those 20 products